Breaking | Bongani Mncwango switches from MK Party to IFP ahead of local elections

 In a direct appeal, the IFP also called on South Africans to register to vote immediately, warning against waiting for the official registration weekend in June.

-The party stressed that registration is already open online and at IEC offices, adding that the future of municipalities and the country depends on active citizen participation.
+The party stressed that registration is already open online and at Independent Electoral Commission offices, adding that the future of municipalities and the country depends on active citizen participation.

 - Bongani Mncwango, former uMkhonto weSizwe Party secretary-general, has joined the Inkatha Freedom Party (IFP) ahead of local government elections.